seal-on-the-rock/seal-on-the-rock.github.io/index.md

 ### 👋 Welcome

 Welcome to my personal tech blog!
-I'm a beginner learning AWS and sharing my journey here.
+I'm a AWS learner and sharing my journey here.
 You'll find notes, tutorials, and reflections on cloud computing and technology.

 ---